-However, there are some unique steps you can take to make sure that you have secure records in the office, and you will be able to access these records easily when you need them.
+Protecting medical records is of the utmost importance.
+Let’s take a look at 5 easy steps you can take to make sure that you are in compliance.
+While still being able to access these records easily when you need them.

 Locked File Cabinets